 The MSP certification scheme has two main levels:

 The MSP Foundation exam aims to confirm that you know and understand the MSP method well enough to be able to work effectively with, or as a member of, a programme management team working within an environment supporting MSP.

-- Practitioner: this level gives you the knowledge to not only understand but actively use and tailor MSP to your specific needs.
+The Practitioner level gives you the knowledge to not only understand but actively use and tailor MSP to your specific needs.
 The MSP Practitioner exam aims to confirm whether you have sufficient understanding of how to apply and tailor MSP in a range of different programme management environments and scenarios.

 How to get MSP Certified

-In order to obtain your MSP Certification you need to take a classroom or online training with an AXELOS’ Accredited Training Organisations (ATOs).
+In order to obtain your MSP Certification, you need to take a classroom or online training with an AXELOS’ Accredited Training Organisations (ATOs).